fastcode-ose/www.fastcode.org/src/events/coevolution-workshop.md

     hardware.

 -   **Contributed talks:** We will solicit proposals from the broader community.
-Submissions will include an abstract and up to two pages of description.
+All submissions must include a title, an abstract, and a description of the talk, and should be no longer than one page.
     Each submission will undergo peer review, and accepted talks will be presented at the workshop.

 -   **Panel discussion:** To conclude the workshop, we will hold a panel